Skip Ribbon Commands

 Ages & Stages

-Your breasts may ache at times when they become uncomfortably full or engorged.
-Most mothers have experienced such fullness in their breasts at one time or another as their bodies readjust to a baby’s changing demands for breast milk.
-A little fullness during the first few days after birth is normal, but excessive engorgement, which can occur from missed feedings or a change in how often your baby nurses, can be quite painful.
+A little fullness during the first few days after birth is normal.
+But excessive breast engorgement, which can occur from missed feedings or a change in how often your baby nurses, can be quite painful.
+It can also decrease your milk supply.

-Feeding frequently on demand helps prevent engorgement, but if your baby is nursing as often as she wants and is gaining weight, you may have to take extra measures to relieve the pressure on your breasts.
-You can, for example, soak a cloth in warm water and put it on your breasts or take a warm shower before feeding your baby.
+You can can soak a cloth in warm water and put it on your breasts, for example.
+Or, take a warm shower before feeding your baby.
 It may also help to express a small amount of milk before breastfeeding, either manually or with a breast pump.
-For severe engorgement, use a cool compress, gel pack, or ice pack between feedings to relieve discomfort and reduce swelling.

 Last Updated